Overtraining vs. Overreaching: What Wearables Can Show—and Cannot Diagnose

 What Is the Difference Between Overreaching and Overtraining Syndrome?

-Overreaching and overtraining syndrome sit on the same continuum but produce radically different outcomes.
-The European College of Sport Science and the American College of Sports Medicine define three distinct stages along this spectrum1.
+Overreaching and overtraining syndrome are related concepts with different recovery outcomes.
+The European College of Sport Science and the American College of Sports Medicine describe three stages along this spectrum.1

 What Is the Acute-to-Chronic Workload Ratio and Why Does It Matter?